uoitsci/pi-labs/site/content/lab/about/index.md

 print(x * 2)
 ```

-Save this program over your basics.py program from part 2 and execute it with <kbd>F5</kbd>.
-Notice that this program does not execute line-by-line, but executes the entire program when you hit <kbd>F5</kbd>.
+Save this program over your basics.py program from part 2 and run it.
+Notice that this program does not execute line-by-line, but executes the entire program when you run it.

 Let's add some other variables to the end of our program: